cbonoz/fevm22/README.md

 Datamarket
 ---

-Datamarket is an open blockchain platform designed to enable anyone to create Data purchase or checkout pages on the FEVM network.
+Datamarket is an open blockchain platform designed to enable anyone to create dataset purchase or checkout pages managed by the FEVM network.

-This project was built for HackFEVM 2022 on ethglobal, submitted to the Best use of FEVM to build building blocks and general category.
+This project was built for HackFEVM 2022, targeting the best new use of FEVM to build building blocks such as digital exchanges.

 <b>Note this project is currently a demo prototype and would require additional work to be production ready on FEVM mainnet.</b>